rogercampos/telegram-channel-downloader/Readme.md

 5. **Wait for Download**: The script will start downloading all available media files and messages from the specified channel, group, or user.
 Depending on the size of the content, this process may take some time.

-6. **Access Downloaded Files**: Once the download is complete, you can find the downloaded media files and messages in the `export/` directory within the Telegram Channel Downloader directory.
+6. **Access Downloaded Files**: Once the download is complete, you can find the downloaded media files in your system's Downloads folder (or home directory if Downloads is unavailable).
+Each channel creates its own folder named `ChannelName_ChannelId`.

 ## CLI